hbc/Intro-to-R-extended/lessons/04-plots-and-figures.md

 ##Boxplot

-Using addiitonal sample information from our metadata, we can use plots to compare values between the two different celltypes 'typeA' and 'typeB' using a **boxplot**.
-A boxplot provides a graphical view the center and spread of the distribution, including the median (50th percentile), first and third quartiles (25th and 75th percentiles, respectively), maximum, and minimum of a data set.
+Using addiitonal sample information from our metadata, we can use plots to compare values between different factor levels or categories.
+For example, we can compare the sample means across celltypes 'typeA' and 'typeB' using a **boxplot**.

-In the boxplot, the box extends from the first (Q1) to the third quartile (Q3), with the line in the middle marking the median.
+A boxplot provides a graphical view of the distribution of data based on a five number summary.
+The top and bottom of the box represent the (1) first and (2) third quartiles (25th and 75th percentiles, respectively).
+The line inside the box represents the (3) median (50th percentile).
+The whiskers extending above and below the box represent the (4) maximum, and (5) minimum of a data set.
 The whiskers of the plot reach the minimum and maximum values that are not outliers.

 Outliers are determined using the interquartile range (IQR), which is defined as: Q3 - Q1.
 Any values that exceeds 1.5 x IQR below Q1 or above Q3 are considered outliers and are represented as points above or below the whiskers.
 These outliers are useful to identify any unexpected observations.